 - Scalability: All Bitcoin transactions on LN occur off the Bitcoin blockchain (off-chain) without the delegation of trust or ownership, allowing users to conduct unlimited instant payments.

 The Lightning Network is fully operational today and is successfully transacting micropayments around the world.
 As it continues to be developed and as channel limits continue to rise, we will get closer to confirming that the Lightning Network is a successful solution to scaling the Bitcoin network.

 As a pioneer of the Lightning Network, the team at OpenNode understands the value of providing a pleasant user experience with this new technology and we’ll continue to improve our platform with every new development.
-OpenNode currently offers Bitcoin payment processing for both on-chain and Lightning Network payments; learn all about the features of our platform here.
+OpenNode currently offers Bitcoin payment processing for both on-chain and Lightning Network payments.
+Learn more here.